Ireland-Scotland 2013 - Cobh

 return to main index

-Cobh - we arrived in "Cove" at our B&B in late afternoon, and after checking in went for a walk into town.
-It seemed sleepy, & we saw no other tourists around, so we enjoyed a quiet waterside dinner.
+Cobh - we arrived in "Cove" at our B&B in late afternoon, and after checking in, walked to town.
+It seemed sleepy & we saw no other tourists around, and enjoyed a quiet waterside dinner.

 We stayed here only one night.
 We're in County Cork now so red & white Hurling flags were prominent.

-the driver blew the horn & waved in case you run into the bridge looks like a protected harbor
+the driver blew the horn & waved, smiling in case you run into the bridge looks like a protected harbor

 a quiet evening in Cobh a port with a lot of history